- Summary

 Start out by driving up to Keys View, where you can get a panoramic vista of Mount San Jacinto and Mount Gorgonio—often snow-capped in winter—with the Salton Sea shimmering in the distance.
 Take a hike to survey the vista from the summit of Ryan Mountain, the park’s tallest peak at 5,461 feet.
 Go explore the remarkable monzogranite boulders at Skull Rock Nature Trail or the Wonderland of Rocks.
 If you’re looking to do some rock climbing, Joshua Tree has more than 8,000 established climbing routes, from easy beginner scrambles to extreme vertical cracks.

-Learn about the park’s fascinating gold mining history at the Lost Horse Mine, an easy four-mile round-trip hike.
-Seek out shady palm groves and trickling streams at 49 Palms Oasis, a three-mile roundtrip hike which follows sections of an old Native American pathway, and Lost Palms Oasis.
+Learn about the park’s fascinating gold mining history at the Lost Horse Mine, an easy 4-mile round-trip hike.
+Seek out shady palm groves and trickling streams at Fortynine Palms Oasis, a 3-mile round-trip hike which follows sections of an old Native American pathway, and Lost Palms Oasis.
 Take a ranger-led walking tour of Keys Ranch, the home of miner and pioneer William F. Keys.
 In the early 20th century, Keys built a ranch house, schoolhouse, workshop, and gardens amid the yuccas and boulders and lived for a remarkable 60 years in this desert enclave.
 For a different kind of stimulation, sign up for a class at the Desert Institute, a weekend field program for adults and families with courses in such fields as natural science, cultural history, creative arts, desert naturalist studies, and desert survival.

 Big, climbable rocks are like catnip to active kids, and Joshua Tree offers a natural playground full of them, with more than 400 climbing formations and 8,000 established climbing routes.
-To get started, join a group class—like those from Joshua Tree Rock Climbing School—to learn fundamentals such as handling ropes, rappelling, and “belaying” (getting back down) on beginner slabs and boulders.
+To get started, join a group class—like those from Vertical Adventures Rock Climbing School—to learn fundamentals such as handling ropes, rappelling, and “belaying” (getting back down) on beginner slabs and boulders.
 You can rent pads, helmets, and camp gear at shops like Nomad Ventures.
+A good place to get the lay of the land and try some easy boulders: the 1.5-mile, fairly flat loop trail by Barker Dam, which is also a good place to see the park’s unique, namesake trees and even some Native American petroglyphs.

 Joshua Tree’s nine campgrounds offer plenty of camping options, but they fill up fast from September to May (in the heat of summer, sites are easier to come by.
 You’ll find desert-themed lodgings and quirky motels in towns just outside the park—Joshua Tree Village, Twentynine Palms, and Yucca Valley.
 Don’t miss a visit to nearby Pioneertown, an 1880s-style false-front Old West town where more than 50 films and television shows were shot in the 1940s and 1950s.
 Today, you can still see mock gunfights on the town’s “Mane Street” and top-notch live music at Pappy and Harriet’s Pioneertown Palace.